A/N: One important announcement at the end!

 The sun was now high up in the sky, but it was still too early for any shops to open up for the day.
 Sakura thought about how much longer she'd have in Konoha before she had to return to her duties back in her village.
 She maybe had a day or two left until Kisame completely threw in the towel and would forcefully drag her back so he wouldn't have to do anymore paperwork.
 Then there was the big celebration in three weeks.

-He gave her an even wider smile than before.
+He turned and gave her an even wider smile than before.

 "I'm proud of you."